New Jersey Online Sports Betting

 Under the New Jersey sports betting bill, casinos and racetracks are allowed to form three partnerships each, with the caveat that they must first have a physical sportsbook.
 All potential partners must apply and receive their supplier licenses from the aforementioned NJ Division of Gaming Enforcement.
 Here’s a link you can use to track and monitor which NJ online sportsbooks are authorized by the state.

 It’s a great time to be a fan and NJ sports bettor.
 New Jersey has gone from a place without sports wagering, to perhaps the home of sports betting in the United States.
-In short order, sports bettors will have many options for placing sports bets in New Jersey.
+In short order, sports bettors went from no sports betting to many, many options for placing sports bets in New Jersey.

-Watch this space for more New Jersey sports betting content from RotoGrinders, including info and updates on the best NJ online sportsbook bonuses, promo codes and free bets!
+Watch this space for more New Jersey sports betting content from RotoGrinders, including info and updates on the best NJ online sportsbook bonuses, promo codes and bonus bets!

 New Jersey Sports Betting Legislative Landscape

 You can get a full glimpse of the state of the sports betting legislative landscape of New Jersey by reading the state’s sports betting regulations here.

-What follows is a brief snapshot of New Jersey’s legislative landscape as it pertains to sports betting:
+Here is a brief snapshot of New Jersey’s regulatory landscape as it pertains to sports betting:

 - Sports betting is fully legalized and regulated in New Jersey casinos and racetracks

 - Mobile and digital wagering was also legalized and regulated, but 30 days after the live betting launch.

-- Wagers are accepted on all professional sports, and most college sporting events
+- Wagers are accepted on all professional sports, and most college sporting events.
+We say most because sportsbooks are not allowed to accept wagers on New Jersey-based colleges or college events taking place in New Jersey.

 - Required licenses (and associated fees) for offering sports betting in New Jersey: